-Further, we observe that when a zero control is applied, i.e., $\lambda_n\equiv1$, the state process tends to the origin less often than when a positive control is applied, which leads to a less cost for idleness.
+Further, we observe that in the state process perspective \eqref{queueing systems}, when a zero control is applied, i.e., $\lambda_n \equiv 1$, the state process tends to the origin less often than when a positive control is applied, which leads to a lower cost for idleness.
 However, the control cost becomes quite expensive due to the profile of the cost function.
-Naturally, this occurs since large arrival rate leads to long queue length, which further yields large cost.
-When a strong control is applied, the state process tends to the origin more frequently and it creates a large cost of idleness.
-Hence, the queue control problem can be interpreted as finding a optimal control $u_n^*$ such that it minimizes the cost functional $J(x_n, u_n, \hat{V}_n, \hat{L}_n)$.
+Naturally, this occurs since a large arrival rate leads to a congested queue length, yielding a large cost.
+When robust admission control is applied, the state process tends to the origin more frequently, and it creates a large cost of idleness due to the reduced congestion of the system.
+This is especially true for a very negative control when $\lambda_n = C_0 - \delta \gg 1$ for some small $\delta>0$ since a very negative control $u_n$ prevents the state process from reaching the origin so that the idleness process activates less often than a strong positive control, which pushes the state process towards the origin and the idle time process will be activated.
+Hence, the queue control problem can be interpreted as finding an optimal admission control $u_n^*$ such that it minimizes the cost functional $J(x_n, u_n, \hat{V}_n, \hat{L}_n)$.